dkruyt/atop/README.md

 In combination with the optional kernel module [netatop](https://www.atoptool.nl/downloadnetatop.php) or the BPF module [netatop-bpf](https://github.com/bytedance/netatop-bpf), it shows process-level counters concerning the number of TCP and UDP packets transferred, and the consumed network bandwidth per process.

 * __GPU activity on system level and per process.__
-In combination with the daemon atopgpud, it shows system-level and process-level counters concerning the load and memory utilization per GPU.
-The daemon is now implemented in C using the NVIDIA Management Library (NVML) directly, eliminating the previous dependency on Python.
+Shows system-level and process-level counters concerning the load and memory utilization per GPU.
+The GPU monitoring is now directly integrated into atop using the NVIDIA Management Library (NVML).

 ## GPU Monitoring

-ATOP supports monitoring of NVIDIA GPUs through the `atopgpud` daemon.
-This daemon collects statistics from NVIDIA GPUs and provides them to ATOP via a TCP socket.

-### Native C Implementation
+ATOP now includes integrated support for monitoring NVIDIA GPUs directly within the main atop executable.

+### Direct Integration

-The GPU monitoring daemon (`atopgpud`) is now implemented in C using the NVIDIA Management Library (NVML) directly.
-This replaces the previous Python-based implementation and offers the following advantages:
+GPU monitoring functionality is now integrated directly into atop using the NVIDIA Management Library (NVML).
+This provides several advantages:

-- No dependency on Python and the pynvml module
+- No dependency on external daemons
+- No need to manage separate services
 - Better integration with the system
-- Potentially better performance
+- Better performance
 - Simplified installation and maintenance

 ### Requirements